Skip to content

 Can I still access my savings with an offset mortgage?

-If you need to spend your savings, it could be worth switching to a different mortgage.
-On the flip side, if you keep topping up your savings, you’ll reduce your mortgage interest payments.
+If you’re likely to need to spend your savings, it could be worthwhile considering a different type of mortgage.
+Conversely, if you keep topping up your savings linked to your offset mortgage, you’ll further lower your mortgage payments.

 Are offset mortgages quicker to pay off?

-They can be.
-If you choose to make repayments based on the full loan amount (rather than the offset amount), you’re effectively overpaying your mortgage.
-That means you’ll pay it off quicker.
-But some lenders may charge you a higher interest rate for doing this.
+An offset mortgage can be quicker to pay off.
+If you choose to make repayments based on the full mortgage amount, rather than the offset amount, you’re effectively overpaying your mortgage.
+This means you’ll repay it quicker.

 What are the advantages of an offset mortgage?